epfl-ada/ada-2024-project-dynamosdata/README.md

 ### Organization and timelines

-- Enlarge the data by filtering ou less data (small changes to do after analysis done in P2).
+- Enlarge the data by filtering out less data (small changes to do after analysis done in P2).
 Preprocess yearly data for all years: Decide thresholds for initial filtering, clean data, and prepare it for temporal and other analyses.
 Responsible: Muhammad, Matthieu (Due around December 3rd)
 - Analysis Pipeline
 Set up and extend the data processing pipeline: Create a robust pipeline for handling larger datasets and scaling analyses.